gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Go can use [CIRCL](https://github.com/cloudflare/circl) or the [Go bindings in liboqs](https://openquantumsafe.org/liboqs/wrappers.html).

 Rust can use the [Rust bindings in liboqs](https://openquantumsafe.org/liboqs/wrappers.html) or the [`pgcrypto` crates](https://github.com/rustpq/pqcrypto).

+### TLS

+For the handshake you need defined TLS protocol constants to specify the post-quantum cryptographic algorithms.
+IANA registers those.
+The TLS implementations must map these constants to the algorithm implementations.

 # Initiatives